floew2/floew2/README.md

-# GIS & Remote Sensing Analyst
+# Geospatial Data Scientist

 *Geographer by heart, Geodata Scientist by choice.*
-Currently building geoprocessing pipelines for satellite-based damage assessment (caused by natural disasters or conflict) and environmental monitoring to tackle environmental crimes via satellite images.
+Building (geo-)data pipelines and geoprocessing workflows — from ETL automation and data modeling to satellite-based damage assessment (caused by natural disasters or conflict) and environmental monitoring to tackle environmental crimes via satellite images.
 Combining 10+ years of hands-on geospatial expertise with modern ML engineering practices to solve real-world problems across **agriculture, development cooperation, civil protection, and geointelligence applications**.

 ---